tzdanows/tft/README.md

-Build the docker image (in the data-fetcher directory) with the following command:
+Build the docker image in the root directory with the following command:

 ```bash
 docker build -t <dockerhub-username>/df:latest -f ./data-fetcher/Dockerfile .